-2.3.10 Cultural & Maritime Heritage Action Plan
+2.2.12 Cultural and Maritime Heritage Action Plan

-Cultural and maritime heritage are the legacy of the connection between people and the ocean.
-Cultural and maritime heritage activities seek to preserve and protect valuable historical, cultural, and archaeological resources within our marine environments.
-Cultural and maritime heritage encompasses not only physical resources such as historic shipwrecks and prehistoric archaeological sites, but also archival documents and oral histories.
-It can also include the stories of indigenous cultures that have lived and used the oceans for thousands of years.
-The study of these resources adds an important dimension to the understanding and appreciation of historical and present day ocean customs in the CNMI and Guam.
+Cultural and maritime heritage are a legacy of the connection between people and the ocean.
+Cultural and Maritime Heritage (CMH) activities seek to preserve and protect valuable historical, cultural, and archeological resources within the marine environment.
+Cultural and maritime heritage encompasses not only physical resources, such as historic shipwrecks and prehistoric archeological sites, but also archival documents and oral histories.
+It includes the stories of indigenous peoples who have lived and used the ocean for thousands of years.
+The study of CMH adds an important dimension to the understanding and appreciation of historic and present-day ocean customs in the CNMI and Guam.

 A brief overview of cultural and maritime history of the CNMI and Guam is included in Chapter 5.
-More detailed reports are provided in other reference documents.
-The Maritime History and Archaeology of the Commonwealth of the Northern Mariana Islands was prepared under contract for the CNMI government in 20093 (funding for this project was provided by a Historic Preservation Fund Grant, administered by the U.S. National Park Service).
-The Micronesia: Submerged Cultural Resources Assessment documents Cultural & Maritime Heritage resources across the Mariana Archipelago.
-However, additional research is needed for us to better understand the Cultural & Maritime Heritage specific to the Monument.
-The remoteness of the Islands Unit is a challenge to fully surveying the area for potential maritime cultural sites.

-To assist with the maritime cultural heritage analysis and surveys, the NOAA Office National Marine Sanctuaries, Maritime Heritage Program staff will provide expertise and support.
-The program staff provides stewardship and maritime heritage resource compliance at thirteen National Marine Sanctuaries and will work in partnership with the Monument managers to implement the management strategies and activities.
+More detailed reports are available in other reference documents.
+Maritime History and Archaeology of the Commonwealth of the Northern Mariana Islands was prepared under contract for the CNMI Government in 2009.3 Funding was provided by a Historic Preservation Fund Grant, administered by the National Park Service (NPS).
+Micronesia: Submerged Cultural Resources Assessment documents these resources across the Mariana Archipelago.
+Additional research is needed for us to better understand the CMH specific to the Monument.
+To assist with the MCH analysis and surveys, the NOAA Office of National Marine Sanctuaries, Maritime Heritage Program staff will provide expertise and support.
+The program staff provide stewardship and maritime heritage resource compliance at 13 National Marine Sanctuaries and will work in partnership with Monument managers to implement the management strategies and activities.

-Fishing traditions associated with the Monument waters are well documented, and are actively practiced among the CNMI and Guam communities.25 One of the most important threats to maritime cultural resources is the inadvertent damage (accidental anchor damage, etc.) and intentional damage (looting, theft) to historic properties underwater.
-This further requires that Monument managers identify activities that have the potential to harm, destroy, or diminish the value of maritime heritage resources, and take steps to ensure that these activities are managed in such a way as to protect and preserve the Monument's heritage resources.
-There is also a need to encourage traditional ecological knowledge of maritime heritage among the Chamorro and Carolinian communities in the CNMI and Guam so the unique characteristics of a long and rich Cultural & Maritime Heritage are maintained within the region.
+Fishing traditions associated with the Monument waters are well documented and actively practiced among the CNMI and Guam communities.25 Threats to maritime cultural resources include both inadvertent damage (e.g., accidental anchor damage) and intentional damage (looting, theft).
+Monument managers need to identify activities that have the potential to harm, destroy, or diminish the value of these resources and take steps to ensure that activities are managed to protect and preserve the Monument's heritage resources.
+There is also a need to encourage traditional knowledge of maritime heritage among the Chamorro and Carolinian communities in the CNMI and Guam so that the unique characteristics of a long and rich CMH are maintained.